 Were I superstitious, this would be a good time to find a large piece of wood to knock on.
-The centenarian that held court in front of our house would be a suitable candidate if an almighty wind hadn’t brought it down.
+The centenarian that held court in front of our house would be a suitable candidate if an almighty wind hadn’t brought it down, making me question its prophylactic qualities against reversals of fortune.
 I’m left pondering its ancient corpse, already sectioned by a tree surgeon but left to bleach in the sun.

 It’s bad enough losing yourself.
 The thought of losing others is more painful still.

 Fortunately (or not, from my DNA’s point of view), I don’t have children, so never faced the possible horror of that loss.

 There is a little heart I fear stops beating, that of the impossibly dear rabbit who shares the house with us.
 It’s only a slight exaggeration to say I’d rather go before him, which hopefully would make him a very long-lived long ears indeed.
 It’s amazing what pets can do to you.